 drop students who

-have not logged on and completed assignments by the end of the
+have not logged on and completed assignments during the

-have not completed an exam on time (or emailed regarding an
+have not completed an exam on time (nor emailed the instructor

-emergency) during the first 8 weeks of the quarter.
+regarding an emergency) during the first 8 weeks of the quarter.
+Other

 than that, students

 are responsible to drop the course.

 mean to drop the course